Yamil J. Colón, Ph.D. - Principal Investigator

 My current project is modeling self-assembly of porous materials for use in separations, gas adsorption/storage, catalysis, and sensing.
 In pursuit of this I'll be using molecular dynamics simulations and enhanced sampling to determine feasible useful materials, and how to create them.

-BEng, Chemical Engineering, University of Washington
+BEng in Chemical Engineering, University of Washington

 Orlando Mendible Barreto